AdobeDocs/campaign-classic.en/help/configuration/using/about-schema-edition.md

 ![](assets/schemaextension_getting_started_2.png)

-The full list of attributes is available in the [ `<attribute>  element </attribute>`](../../configuration/using/elements-and-attributes.md#attribute--element) section.
+The full list of attributes is available in the [`<attribute>` element](../../configuration/using/elements-and-attributes.md#attribute--element) section.
 Here are some of the more commonly used attributes:

 * **@advanced**
 * **@dataPolicy**